GithubUserAccountAmazing/the-amari-project/README.md

 <br><br>
 ## Prompting Stable-Diffusion for *

-<br>The following commands and prompts were used to test the trained Amari models using [lstein's implementation of Stable-Diffusion](https://github.com/lstein/stable-diffusion).
+<br>The following commands and prompts were used to test the trained Amari models using [lstein's implementation of Stable-Diffusion](https://github.com/lstein/stable-diffusion) (now known as InvokeAI).

 &nbsp;&nbsp;
 |Commands|Prompts|